Warcraft Adventures: Lord of the Clans: Gameplay and plot

 Warcraft Adventures: Lord of the Clans was a graphic adventure game with a point-and-click interface, which the player would have used to navigate the world, collect items, solve puzzles and interact with non-player characters.
 It was set in the Warcraft universe two years after the events of Warcraft II: Beyond the Dark Portal.
 In that game, the human Alliance defeats the orc Horde, which is then split between Azeroth—the human plane—and the orc homeworld of Draenor.
 In Warcraft Adventures, the defeated orcs left on Azeroth were confined to reservations and reduced to slavery.
 Alcoholism and passivity spread among them.
 The player assumed the role of Thrall, an orc raised from infancy as a slave by the human Lieutenant Blackmoore, who had found Thrall on a battleground during the events of Warcraft: Orcs & Humans.
 Blackmoore kept Thrall from encountering other orcs throughout his early life, and sought to raise him as a pawn to rally the orcs as his personal military and conquer Azeroth.

 In response to Thrall's failure to execute another orc, Blackmoore would have sent him to a dungeon cell, wherein the game began.
 As Thrall, the player was planned to have escaped Blackmoore's castle by impersonating a human.
 The player subsequently explored the wartorn Azeroth to learn about the orcs' plight and history, which would have led to the discovery that Thrall's race had abandoned its traditional shamanism and way of life in favor of black magic and demonic power.
 This shift had caused the orcs' evil actions in Warcraft: Orcs & Humans and Warcraft II: Tides of Darkness.
-To rebuild the Horde around its original traditions, Thrall sought to reunite its disparate factions by gaining the trust of the surviving chiefs, including Orgrim Doomhammer, Killrogg Deadeye and Grom Hellscream.
-Thrall was eventually to be revealed as the son of Durotan, who had led the orcs' Frost Wolf Clan until his murder by the orcs Rend and Maim Blackhand.
-In the end, Thrall would have rallied the Horde as its leader, and led an attack against its human captors that defeated Blackmoore.
+To rebuild the Horde around its original traditions, Thrall sought to reunite its disparate factions by gaining the trust of the surviving chiefs, including Orgrim Doomhammer, Kilrogg Deadeye and Grom Hellscream.
+Thrall was eventually to be revealed as the son of Durotan, who had led the orcs' Frost Wolf Clan until his murder by the orc brothers Rend and Maim Blackhand.
+In the end, Thrall would have rallied the Horde as its leader, and led an attack against its human captors that defeated Blackmoore and the orc brothers Rend and Maim.